snowkit/snow/docs_src/lumen/md/api/lumen/assets/Assets.md

-#Assets
+<h1>Assets</h1>

-The asset system class gives you access to fetching and manipulating assets, \n    caching/uncaching assets, and handles loading files and data cross platform
+The asset system class gives you access to fetching and manipulating assets,
+    caching/uncaching assets, and handles loading files and data cross platform

 ---